 The Bank follows BSP Regulations in the declaration of dividend to its stockholders.
 The amount of dividends is based on the by-laws of the bank.
 SECTION 5.
-Earnings - The bank shall, at the end of the fiscal year, apply the amount of its earnings in excess of operating expenses during such fiscal year to (1) establishing and maintaining an allowance for credit losses, 2) establishing and maintaining provisions on contingencies and other reserves; and (3) replenishing any impairment to its capital.
-Any sums remaining shall be the basis in the distribution of dividends to stockholders.
+Earnings - The bank shall, at the end of the fiscal year, apply the amount of its earnings in excess of operating expenses during such fiscal year to replenishing any impairment to its capital.
+Any sums remaining shall be the basis in the distribution of dividends to stockholders r.
+Corporate Social Responsibility Initiatives